Milo Hastings: Clutch of the War-God

 The story is subtitled “The Tale of the Orient’s Invasion of the Occident, as Chronicled in the Humaniculture Society’s ‘History of the Twentieth Century.’”
 Japan has a superior society and government but suffers from food shortages and excess population.
 They go to war with the United States successfully invading the central states with airplanes transported across the Pacific on flat-topped ships.
 Here is an excerpt:

-But with all her material glory, there was not strength in the American sinews, nor endurance in her lungs, nor vigor in the product of her lions.
+But with all her material glory, there was not strength in the American sinews, nor endurance in her lungs, nor vigor in the product of her loins.
 Her people were herded together in great cities, where they slept in gigantic apartment houses, like mud swallows in a sand bank.
 They over-ate of artificial food that was made in great factories.
 They over-dressed with tight-fitting unsanitary clothing made by the sweated labor of the diseased and destitute.
 They over-drank of old liquors born of ancient ignorance and of new concoctions born of prostituted science.
 They smoked and perfumed and doped with chemicals and cosmetics — the supposed virtues of which were blazoned forth on earth and sky day and night.

 Some predictions in Clutch are remarkably accurate.
 Modern aircraft carriers are anticipated as is industrial agriculture.
 As a polemic the story served to further antagonize the government against Macfadden.
 Milo continued to write for Macfadden for years to come.